stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

   }
 ```

-Confirmation of the payment initiation takes the form of a PUT update to the authorization resource, using the "iobwsAuthorisationConfirmation" type.
+Confirmation of the payment initiation is a PUT update to the authorization resource, using the "iobwsAuthorisationConfirmation" type.
 The confirmation message is an optional description that can potentially be used by service implementors for display in a UI available to users, e.g. for decoupled authorizations to communicate the method used to approve these payments.

 ``` {.json caption="Example of an IOBWS authorisation confirmation,"}
   {